aravindaddula/aravindaddula/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google ,Youtube and Stack Overflow 😪
+⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google ,Youtube,FreeCodeCamp.org, Scrimba and Stack Overflow 😪

  [**You like what you see?
 Nominate me for GitHub Stars!**](https://stars.github.com/nominate/)
 ___